civic sense for civic bodies for pedestrian needs is urgent

 In the year 2018, 420 pedestrians were killed in the national capital Delhi.
 Bengaluru saw 272 pedestrian deaths in 2019, the highest in-country, as per NCRB data.

-Pedestrians need should be top most priority
+Pedestrians need be prioritized

 Pedestrians needs and requirements still to come on the planning table naturally.
 Making ad hoc pavements & model streets at one place or stretch is not serving the cause of pedestrians.
 Pedestrians deserve all the attention and budget for making cities friendly & accessible for walking.